benshinnick/algorithm-contest/README.md

 * Selection

 # Pathfinding Algorithm Contest
 This project is still a work in progress.
-Currently, I am working on the same project but instead of having sorting algorithms compete, I will have pathfinding algorithms compete.
+Currently, I am working on a separate page where pathfinding algorithms can compete to find a path the quickest on the same graph.